HomeStudentsMiddle School

 Co-CurricularPrograms

-Everyone in the St. Clement’s community – Grade 1s to Grade 12s, staff, and teachers – is assigned to a House: Stuart, Tudor, York, or Windsor.
+Everyone in the St. Clement’s community – students in Grades 1 to 12 and all staff – is assigned to a House: Stuart, Tudor, York, or Windsor.

 LINCWell